1. Our responsibilities to you

 When you instruct Gray Hooper Holt solicitors, you will receive a hard copy of these terms and conditions.
 With this letter you will receive a letter concerning client care, (the text of which is found later on this page), and a further letter concerning our costs, (which will be strictly in accordance with the fee statements on this website.

 These documents together record and comprise the terms of our agreement otherwise known as the contract to act for you and the manner in which we will provide our services and the cost of providing them.
-If you have any concerns about these documents or any queries relating thereto please discuss them as soon as possible with the fee earner acting for you or with the firm’s Senior and Managing Member, Mr Robert Gray.
+If you have any concerns about these documents or any queries relating thereto please discuss them as soon as possible with the fee earner acting for you or with the firm’s Senior Member, Mr Robert Gray.
 In addition to any terms we have agreed with you, which will be dealt with in our initial letter, we have certain statutory and professional obligations to provide information about our services.
 These comprise our terms of business and are set out below.

 1. Our responsibilities to you